 The Abyss Watchers have become one of my favorite bosses in the game, mostly because of the lore behind them.
 These soldiers are stuck in an endless battle of executing each other, which immediately becomes evident during the fight.

-At the beginning of the fight, the boss seems pretty straight forward.
+At the beginning of the fight, the boss seems pretty straightforward.
 That is until more Abyss Watchers start spawning.
-You’ll quickly realize that you can use these other enemies to your advantage, as long as you don’t get caught in the battle between the dueling Watchers.
+You’ll quickly realize that you can use these other enemies to your advantage as long as you don’t get caught in the battle between the dueling Watchers.

 Once you kill the main watcher, you are brought into the second phase of the fight.
 This time, there is only a single watcher with a flaming sword.
-For me, this was the most fun part of the fight, but I love both phases of this boss.

 Difficulty: 5.5 out of 10

 Halflight is one of the unique bosses in the game, as it gives you a chance to fight a random player.
 Because of this, you may not end up fighting Halflight at all.